marcdemers/py_vollib_vectorized/docs/quick_start.rst

 Data Format
 ------------------------

 All input arguments are raveled.
-In order to avoid conflicts or mispricing, you should supply 0- or 1-dimensional arrays or Series to :underline:`all` functions.
+In order to avoid conflicts or mispricing, you should supply 0- or 1-dimensional arrays or :obj:`pandas.Series` to :underline:`all` functions.
-By default, all input arguments are also broadcasted to the largest input argument.
+By default, all input arguments are broadcasted to the largest input argument.
-If you supply unbroadcastable inputs (e.g. a 2-item list and a 3-item list), a ValueError is generated.
+If you supply unbroadcastable inputs (e.g. a 2-item list and a 3-item list), a :obj:`ValueError` is generated.

-You can supply the inputs as ints, floats, lists, tuples, numpy arrays or pandas Series, or a mix of all of those.
+Again, you can supply the inputs as :obj:`int`, :obj:`float`, :obj:`list`, :obj:`tuple`, :obj:`numpy.array` or :obj:`pandas.Series`, or a mix of all of those.
-You can also ask to return the result in a specific format(see documentation of the specific functions for the accepted formats).
+You can also ask to return the result in a specific format (see documentation of the specific functions for the accepted formats).

 .. code-block:: python